Our projects

 MAPS project

 MAPS stands for Models, Assessment and Policies for Sustainability.
-The project aims to explore transformative policy pathways that achieve equitable human well-being within Earth's environmental limits, and evaluate them using a state-of-the-art simulation model.
-The project comprises six work packages (described below), which together provide a compass for addressing the social and environmental challenges of the 21st century.
+This Horizon Europe project aims to explore transformative policy pathways that achieve equitable human well-being within Earth's environmental limits, and evaluate them using a state-of-the-art simulation model.

 WISER